piskoviste/pisek/docs/task-parts/generator.md

 ## Terminology
 There are two requirements for generators:

-- Generators **must** be deterministic.
-(For the same arguments, it should generate the same input(s).)
+- **Generators must be deterministic.** — For the same arguments, it should generate the same input(s).
-- If a generator takes a seed as an argument, the generator **should** respect the seed.
-(For different seeds it should generate different inputs.)
+- If a generator takes a seed as an argument, the generator should **respect the seed**. — For different seeds it should generate different inputs.
 This can be disabled in the `[checks]` section, but be careful.

 ## Pisek-v1
 ### Listing inputs